gannjondal/fragm-formulas/readme.md

 ## Folders:
 - The folder /frags will contain frags independent from any publishing elsewhere.
 Any possible development will happen here.
-- The folder [/published-samples](published-samples/) will contain frags published elsewhere (currently at fractalforums.org only).
+- The folder [/published-samples](published-samples/) contains frags published elsewhere (currently at fractalforums.org only).
-  The files will not be changed (beyond any possible improvements of non-functional parts like documentation etc).
+  The files will not be changed, beyond any possible improvements of non-functional parts like documentation etc.
-  Even corrections would result in new files to keep compatibility with the existing forum threads.
+  Other corrections would result in new files to keep compatibility with the existing forum threads.

 ## Disclaimer:
 The formulas have been tested on my box (currently a Windows 10 with an old AMD 280X card) - and sometimes nowhere else.